-Working at the intersection of theory, research, media and critical-spatial-practices, the MPhil/ PhD Programme in Architecture supports experimental research-intensive, practice-led and interdisciplinary theses aiming for tangible public and social impact and challenges dominant social, political, and economic conventions.
-The Programme fosters research into the history and politics of architecture and design at the intersection of critical ecological, new materialism, and digital humanities.
-The programme is investigating the diverse ways in which urbanists, architects, designers and other cultural producers have negotiated crises associated with globalization, migration and statelessness, the hauntings of empire and the colonial present, and the growing biopolitical conflicts around ecology and climate change.
+Working at the intersection of theory, research, media and critical-spatial-practices, the MPhil/ PhD programme in Architecture supports experimental practice-led and interdisciplinary theses aiming at tangible public and social impact.
+The programme fosters architectural research at the intersection of history and theory, critical ecologies, new materialism, and digital culture.
+The programme is investigating the diverse ways in which architects, artists, filmmakers, curators and other cultural producers have negotiated crises associated with globalization, migration and statelessness, the hauntings of empire and the colonial present, new digital technologies, and the growing biopolitical conflicts around ecology and climate change.
 We strongly encourage to think about the performativity of space, or architectural forms and practices in their interrelation to the climate crisis, social movements and institutional change.

 PhD study leads to a range of opportunities.
-You might become a lecturer or academic researcher, digital media practitioner, designer or consultant in industry, curator in leading cultural institutions worldwide, or work in international institutions such as NGOs and charities.
+You might become a lecturer or academic researcher, designer or consultant in industry, curator in leading cultural institutions worldwide, in international institutions such as NGOs and charities.
 It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in design.

 Head of PhD Programme